 A trip down the Waitaki Valley takes you from Omarama (on the main Christchurch to Queenstown route) eastwards to near Oamaru (on the Christchurch to Dunedin coastal route).
 On most tours where time is limited, the aim is to include as many must-see sights as possible with minimum distance and backtracking.
 The Waitaki valley doesn't conveniently fit into an efficient circuit of the south island, which is most likely why so many people pass it by.

-I passed it by on my first three trips to New Zealand, but on my last trip I had a car, and the opportunity to focus on the places I hadn't yet seen.
+I passed it by on my first three trips to New Zealand, but on a later trip I had a car, and the opportunity to focus on the places I hadn't yet seen.
 So, on a gloriously pristine winters day, I scraped the ice from the car and headed east from Omarama.

 The first part of the drive is within the southern end of Mackenzie Country, an elevated basin of tussock grasslands surrounded by mountains.
 Not far from Omarama, the mountains closed in and I pulled over at a stopping place - the Ahuriri Arm of Lake Benmore.
 If conditions are right, the snowcapped mountains reflected in the lake can be a magnificent sight.